Subham-Maity/ReactJS-For-Beginners/0.0 Revision Notes/README.md

 export default Header;
 ```
-### 13. Create Footer.js using react Arrow Function Component and import it in App.js
+### 13. Create Another Components using react Arrow Function Component and import it in App.js

 Inside MyComponent Folder create a file named ```Footer.js``` and for using the footer in App.js import Footer from ```./MyComponents/Footer```; and add ```<Footer/>``` in App.js inside ```return``` tag.